helium/HIP/0019-third-party-manufacturers.md

 ## Issuing Keys & Paying Staking Fees

-In order to join the blockchain, every hotspot requires an onboarding code.
-This code is validated by a staking server and used to onboard a hotspot and pay the $40 staking fee.
+In order to join the blockchain, every Hotspot requires an onboarding code.
+This code is validated by a staking server and used to onboard a Hotspot and pay the $40 staking fee.
 Currently, these codes are exclusively issued by Helium Inc and validated by their staking server at &lt;staking.helium.foundation>.